-- New legal requirements, such as the EU’s General Data Protection Regulation (GDPR): from May 2018, new standards will come into force in the European Union, governing how companies capture, store and use the personal data of EU citizens.
+- Legal requirements, such as the EU’s General Data Protection Regulation (GDPR), governs how companies capture, store and use the personal data of EU citizens.
 Any business that fails to comply with the GDPR may incur penalties, with potential fines of up to 20 million euros or 4% of a company’s annual global revenue.

-- Increasingly, the issue of data protection is becoming a differentiation factor and is therefore becoming increasingly crucial to businesses.
+- Risk mitigation: The issue of data protection is becoming a differentiation factor and is therefore becoming increasingly crucial to businesses.
 Any negative publicity in this context has a direct impact on a company’s customer base and turnover.

-So, as you can see, a lot depends on the success of your data governance initiative.
-Despite this, many programs fail at the first attempt (as many as 90%, according to Gartner).
+- So, obviously, your data governance initiative can be very impactful and is definitely much needed.
+Despite this, many data governance programs fail at the first attempt (as many as 90%, according to Gartner).
 Why is this?

 In further steps, the technology and processes can then be expanded to other types of data.